Ordinary Skill

 Pharma, Validity

-Apotex Inc v Eli Lilly Canada Inc (Olanzapine), 2022 ONCA 587, leave to appeal ref’d 2023 CanLII 33987 (SCC) In a decision that did not attract much fanfare, the Supreme Court of Canada recently dismissed Apotex’s leave to appeal its long-running Statute of Monopolies claim against Eli Lilly.
-The Court’s refusal to grant leave means
+The Supreme Court of Canada recently dismissed Apotex’s leave to appeal its long-running Statute of Monopolies claim against Eli Lilly.
+The Court’s refusal to grant leave means that, for all intents and purposes, the chapter has closed on this intriguing legal theory.

 Read More